jntm7/Yumikord/README.md

 - Under `Bot Permissions`, assign the bot **all the text permissions**, as well as **connect, speak under voice permissions**.
 - Copy the created URL to invite the bot to your server of choice.

-### 🔨 Step 4:
+### 🔨 Step 4: Installing Prerequisites

-Please ensure that you have the necessary prerequisites; Python and Node.js installed.
+Please ensure that you have Python and Node.js installed.

 **Prerequisites:**
    - [Python](https://python.org/downloads/) (3.7 or higher)